 4. Follow the NCAA rules.

 NCAA rules govern the recruiting process.
 College coaches are responsible for knowing and following those rules.
 Generally speaking, follow the lead of the coaches recruiting you.
 However, if the college coach is mistaken or dishonest, the student athlete will be held accountable for the rule violation.
 You and your child need to be actively learning the recruiting rules.
 If something a coach tells you seems off there are a few ways you can double check:

-- Ask your club or high school coach if they know recruiting rules.
+- Ask your club or high school coach for help.
 Your high school athletic director is also a good resource for you.

 - Go to the NCAA website and see if you can find the answer.
 The website is enormous and sometimes difficult to use.
 But it is the authoritative source for information.